Balance of payments, UK: April to June 2024

 Changes affecting UK trade statistics

-HM Revenue and Customs (HMRC) implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
-We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes, however a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.
+HMRC implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
+We have adjusted our estimates of goods imports from the EU in 2021 and 2022 to account for these changes.
+However, a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.

 We therefore advise caution when interpreting and drawing conclusions from these statistics.
-Our article, Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 provides more detail.
+More detail is provided in our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article.

 Quality and methodology

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Balance of payments QMI.
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Balance of payments Quality and Methodology Information (QMI).

-We will continue to produce our UK balance of payments statistics in line with the UK Statistics Authority's Code of Practice for Statistics and in accordance with internationally agreed statistical guidance and standards.
-This is based on the International Monetary Fund's (IMF's) Balance of Payments Manual sixth edition (BPM6) (PDF, 3.0MB), until those standards are updated.
+We will continue to produce our UK balance of payments statistics in line with the UK Statistics Authority's Code of Practice for Statistics, and in accordance with internationally agreed statistical guidance and standards.
+This is based on the International Monetary Fund's Balance of Payments and International Investment Position Manual: Sixth Edition (BPM6) (PDF, 3.0MB), until those standards are updated.

 Nôl i'r tabl cynnwys